-The man dressed in an exquisitely tailored suit and long black cashmere coat turned and Hinata got a better look at his face and felt her breath catch in her throat.
+The man, dressed in an exquisitely tailored suit and long black cashmere coat turned and Hinata got a better look at his face and felt her breath catch in her throat.
 She didn't normally notice anything about humans beyond the state of their hearts, whether they were good or bad people, but with him it was unavoidable.

-He was utterly drop-dead gorgeous in a classical perfect sort of way.
+He was utterly drop-dead gorgeous in a classical and perfect sort of way.
 His hair pulled back into a pony-tail suited him perfectly as it served to emphasize the elegance of his angular face.

 As she continued to stare at him a frown slipped over her face puzzled that his bearing was extremely calm, but not in a peaceful sort of way.
 Her observation about him made her curious so she examined him closer.

-She shivered when she delved deeper into the core of him and felt his soul was cold as though he had put to death all trace of human emotions within himself.
+She shivered when she delved deeper into the core of him, and felt his soul was cold as though he had put to death all trace of human emotions within himself.
 He definitely was not someone who had found inner peace.